bonfire-engine/bonfire-engine.github.io/get-started.md

 ```

-To create a player just need create a class and extends by `Player`.
+To create a player just need create a class and extends by `SimplePlayer`.
 [See more detail about Player in Bonfire](player)

 ```dart